sarizzuz/NOAA-Storm-Data-Analysis/README.md

 Once your document is published to RPubs, you should get a unique URL to that document.
 Make a note of this URL as you will need it to submit your assignment.

-## NOTE: If you are having trouble connecting with RPubs due to proxy-related or other issues, you can upload your final analysis document file as a PDF to Coursera instead.
+### NOTE: If you are having trouble connecting with RPubs due to proxy-related or other issues, you can upload your final analysis document file as a PDF to Coursera instead.

-## Submitting Your Assignmentless
+## Submitting Your Assignment
 In order to submit this assignment, you must copy the RPubs URL for your completed data analysis document in to the peer assessment question.

 If you choose to submit as a PDF, please insert an obvious placeholder URL (e.g. https://google.com) in order to allow submission.